Facebook

 • Yes, you can share this list publicly with anyone, anywhere who has the interest and means to support this kind of project.

-• Yes, we have plans to roll out similar initiatives for the middle schools and high school, so watch this space for updates.
+• Yes, we have plans to roll out similar initiatives for the middle schools (2023-2024 school year) and high school, so watch this space for updates.

 Update: